-Choosing a Dialysis Center: A Home Away From Home
+Choosing a Dialysis Center: A Home Away from Home

 Besides choosing to go on hemodialysis, choosing the right dialysis treatment center will be one of the most important decisions you will make for your physical—and emotional—well-being.
 Three times every week, your center will be your home away from home.
 You’ll want to make sure the center you choose is nearby and has everything you need.
-You’ll also want to feel comfortable with the treatment team and the environment.
+You’ll also want to feel comfortable with the care team and the environment.

 If you’re feeling a little overwhelmed as you begin your search, you may wish to ask your doctor which nearby dialysis treatment centers he or she recommends and why.
 You’ll want to research these centers carefully.
 Consider some of the pointers below to help you make an informed choice.

 Things to consider

 Ask about the dialysis treatment options each center offers.
 For example, if you and your doctor have decided that in-center nocturnal hemodialysis is best for you, then it’s important that the center you are considering offers this treatment option.
 If not, you will need to find another center that supports your dialysis treatment plan.

 Consider how far the center is from your home, work or school.
 Think about the distance you’re willing to travel for your treatment.
 People receiving treatment at a dialysis center typically travel to and from their facility 3 times a week.
 So, it’s important to do the math—add up your treatment time plus your expected travel time to come up with the total time needed to complete your dialysis each week.

 Call the dialysis centers you’re interested in and ask to take a tour of their facilities.
 Be sure to meet the care team, see the treatment rooms and take in the atmosphere.
 Bring a family member or friend along for moral support.
 You’ll be spending a lot of time there, so it’s important that you feel as comfortable as possible.